moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/kev/decisions/001_unify_kev_and_epss_as_cve_enrichments.md

 - Improved performance by storing related CVE enrichment data in a single table.
 - Simplified querying process through GraphQL.
 - Easier to extend for future CVE-based enrichments.
-- Reduces the complexity of the data model
+- Reduces the complexity of the data model.
 - Eliminates code duplication by using shared feature flags, sync ingestion, and export processes for both KEV and EPSS data.

 ### Negative:

-- Requires changes to existing EPSS implementation and terminology.
 - Loss of cursor functionality for KEV, requiring full data export each time due to EPSS data always being fully exported.
 - One-time performance cost during PMDB's export due to joining KEV and EPSS